Today’s Easy Melt & Pour Soap Recipe is using Rose and Lavender with Gold Mica Powder!

-I’ve been having so much fun making different varieties of easy melt & pour soaps and wanted to create one combing both rose and lavender, with some gold mica powder.
+I’ve been having so much fun making different varieties of easy melt & pour soap recipes and wanted to create one combing both rose and lavender, with some gold mica powder.
 Since I found a bottle of Rose Absolute essential oil, I have been experimenting with different soaps using it (see the plain rose soap tutorial over here).
-If you’ve never tried making your own melt and pour soap making, you’ll be shocked at how easy it is.
+If you’ve never tried making your own melt and pour soap recipes, you’ll be shocked at how easy it is.
 You can use natural and organic soap bases so you know you are making toxic free soap.
 These make absolutely wonderful gifts!

 - 2 lb block of Goat’s Milk soap base